 Students can then progress to specialise in a field of their choice.
 This can take between three and seven years depending on which specialisation they choose.
 Upon completion of their degree medical practitioners will have to register with the healthcare authority of the country in which they intend to practise.

-What should I study at high school if I want to study medicine?
+What should I study if I want to study medicine?

 If you want to study medicine you will need good grades in sciences and maths.
 Many universities require top grades in chemistry and prefer graduates to have good grades in subjects like biology, physics and maths.
 Excellent communication skills and a good bedside manner are also extremely important in this career as well as an understanding of ethics, although this is also taught as part of the degree.

 Other useful skills for studying medicine include: time management, attention to detail, organisation, problem solving, discipline, teamwork, leadership and patience.
 As well as the practical medical skills there is also a lot of administrative work that doctors have to do, keeping patient records up to date and making sure paperwork is filled out.
 Medicine is a demanding career that requires you to completely commit but the rewards are well worth the years of study and late nights on the wards.

 7 tips to stand out to medicine admissions tutors

 Applying to medical school is like starting a new relationship

 Student life at a medical university with a high staff-to-student ratio

 University of Nebraska Medical Center: learning in the lab and on the ward

 What do people who study medicine do after graduation?